VernonGrant/jsn.c/README.md

 }
 ```

-### 3. Creating a JSON object via code and writing it to a file
+#### 3. Creating a JSON object via code and writing it to a file

+The below code builds a JSON tree structure and then outputs it to a file.
+It's
+important to understand the memory management aspect of **JSN.c**, **we should
+only every call `jsn_free` on the up most (root) node** of the structure we are
+working on.

+As you can see below, we create many different nodes but we only free the
+`main_object` at the end.
+This is because `jsn_free` will recursively free the
+entire tree structure.

 ```C
 #include "jsn.h"